oobabooga/text-generation-webui/README.md

 * Chat mode for conversation and role playing.
 * Load 13b/20b models in 8-bit mode.
 * Load parameter presets from text files.
+* Option to use the CPU instead of the GPU for generation.

 ## Installation